jos-eph/origins/Readme.md

 Note that `pullRelationships.py` generates information about overlapping categories, such as `hasComponent` and `hasSemanticComponent` (a semantic component is a subtype of a component).
 This is intentional.
 Information on Wiktionary is community-inputted and listing all of this information can serve as a partial check on completeness.

-### What This Is And Why I Wrote It
-Chinese characters are a written "code" with graphical clues as to their meaning.
-I am a language hobbyist and started learning Mandarin on Duolingo, but found it difficult to read because of the sheer number of written symbols.

-So, I decided to work on this project, with the ultimate aim of deriving my own study aid from Wiktionary.

 ### Current State Of The Program
 At present, the program processes a Wiktionary dump file into a list of relationships asserted by 5 key Wiktionary templates.
 You can see sample output connecting two characters below.
 The first is the traditional character for "love"; the